 If you’re looking for a stunning diamond ring that’s a bit over 1.00 carat to commemorate your once-in-a-lifetime moment, then you’ve come to the right place.
-We know buying an engagement ring can be daunting, and that’s why we’ve comprised a list of our top 30 choices.
+We know buying an engagement ring can be daunting, and that’s why we’ve compiled a list of our top 30 choices.
 Browse our collection of unique diamond rings in the 1.20-carat range, and you’ll find your perfect engagement ring in no time.

 1. Cartier Engagement Ring

-This 1.14-carat diamond ring stands out for its exceptional color grade and exquisite sparkle.
+This luxurious 1.14-carat diamond ring stands out for its exceptional color grade and exquisite sparkle.
 Although it features a classic design, this Cartier ring is far from boring.
 Pavé diamonds adorn the entire visible part of the platinum band.
 The four-prong setting allows the round-cut diamond in the center to be the star of the show.
 In addition, the setting makes it appear larger.

 2. Lons Ring

 Price: $13,000.
 Learn more about the Lons Ring.